PA-7100LC: PA-7300LC

 The PA-7300LC was a further development of the PA-7100LC.
 It was introduced in mid-1996 as a low-end to mid-range microprocessor complementing the high-end PA-8000 in HP's workstations and servers.
 The PA-7300LC integrates an improved PA-7100LC, 64 KB instruction and data caches, L2 cache controller, memory controller and a GSC bus controller onto a single chip.
 It was the first PA-RISC microprocessor to include any significant amount of on-chip cache.
 The L2 unified cache was optional and could be protected by parity.
 It could be built from register-to-register, flow-through or asynchronous SRAM.

 The PA-7300LC contained 9.2 million transistors, of which 1.2 million are used in logic and 8 million are used in the caches; and measured 15.3 by 17.0 mm for an area of 260.1 mm2.
-It was fabricated by HP in their CMOS14C process, a 0.5 µm, 3.3 V, four-layer-metal CMOS process.
+It was fabricated by HP in their CMOS14C process, a 0.5 μm, 3.3 V, four-layer-metal CMOS process.

+This design includes a famous "silicon doodle" of a velociraptor dinosaur (visible here in upper right corner of the die shot image).